imatix/gsl/README.md

 **What You Can Substitute**

 A substitution can appear at any place in a literal string (template line or string constant) or as an operand in an expression.
-It can also replace part or all of a single identifier in a data specification, but not a point (`.') or member construct (`-&gt;').
+It can also replace part or all of a single identifier in a data specification, but not a point (`.') or member construct (`->').

 Some examples:  Assume the identifier IDENT has the value `NUM' and identifer NUM has the value `1'.